redu/usability/README.md

 ***

-P.S.: *Next Version* is a label for issues that may be hard to solve in the current version of the U.I. and/or have a need for more than two iterations to be ready.

-P.S.2: *Next Version*'s issues must be together of _High_, _Medium_ or _Low_ labels.
+P.S.: *next version* is a label for issues that may be hard to solve in the current version of the U.I. and/or have a need for more than two iterations to be ready.
+It must be together of _high_, _medium_ or _low_ labels.